vricop/React-utility-components/README.md

 # React custom utilities

-Just a collection of utilities that I find handy in my daily job.
+Just a collection of utilities that I find handy at work.